ericsantos11019/GCDCourseProject/Codebook.md

 The tidy data set contains the following variables:

-1. **“activity”:** the activity performed by the subject during this particular measurement.
-Can be one of the following:
+1. **“activity”:** A character vector indicating the activity performed by the subject during this particular measurement.
+Can be one of the following: “WALKING”, “WALKING_UPSTAIRS”, “WALKING_DOWNSTAIRS”, “SITTING”, “STANDING” and “LAYING”.
-		WALKING
-		WALKING_UPSTAIRS
-		WALKING_DOWNSTAIRS
-		SITTING
-		STANDING
-		LAYING
-2. **”subject”:** the subject ID for this particular row or measurement.
-An integer number from 1 to 30.
+2. **”subject”:** An integer from 1 to 30 indicating the subject ID for this particular row or measurement.
+3. **Subsequent Variables:** The remaining columns in the data set indicate the acquired signal measured from the actual sensors and the estimated value calculated from these signals.
+The variables started by the prefix “time” are time-domain calculated quantities.
+Similarly, variables started by the prefix “frequency” are frequency-domain quantities, calculated by applying a Fast Fourier Transform (FFT) on the original quantities measured.

+	The variable names also indicate the axis along which the measurement was taken (“X”, “Y” and “Z”).